HewlettPackard/dlcookbook-dlbs/web/README.md

 python ./simple_server.py /dev/shm/progress.json 8000
 ```
 You need to provide a file path to a JSON file that (the one that was used to run
 experimenter, and a port number).

+In general, progress file may not exist all the time.
+It will be read only when user
+requests update.
+If it does not exist, server will notify about it.